ColleagueRiley/Cocoa-in-Pure-C/README.md

 class_addMethod(delegateClass, sel_registerName("windowWillResize:toSize:"), (IMP) windowResize, "{NSSize=ff}@:{NSSize=ff}");
 ```

-After that, the delegate must be initalizated using [`init`]()https://developer.apple.com/documentation/objectivec/nsobject/1418641-init
+After that, the delegate must be initialized using [`init`]()https://developer.apple.com/documentation/objectivec/nsobject/1418641-init

-Then I will set the delegate's variable data as our NSWindow and set the NSWindow's delegate to be the delegate we initalized using [`setDelegate`](https://developer.apple.com/documentation/foundation/nsmachport/1399547-setdelegate)
+Then I will set the delegate's variable data as our NSWindow and set the NSWindow's delegate to be the delegate we initialized using [`setDelegate`](https://developer.apple.com/documentation/foundation/nsmachport/1399547-setdelegate)

 ```c
 id delegate = objc_msgSend_id(NSAlloc(delegateClass), sel_registerName("init"));